RomStriker/Trexplorer/README.md

 # Trexplorer
-Official github repository for the implemention of Trexplorer.
+Official GitHub repository for the implementation of Trexplorer.

-The code will be publish upon acceptance.
+The code will be published soon.